 The Poudre River is a community treasure.
 It is also powerful and unpredictable.
-PFA, along with several local partners, wants to help make river recreation safer.
-While we never call the river “safe”, there are resources, practices and information to help you recreate on the river more safely.
+PFA and several local partners want to help you make good decisions if you choose to recreate on the river.
+While the river is never completely safe, there are resources, practices and information to help.

 Organizations came together after two river deaths in 2017 to form the initiative.
 River safety work has been going on in our community long before that, and this initiative helps to combine and strengthen those efforts.
 We must work together through education and awareness to create changes in behavior.
 This is the foundation of community risk reduction – the heart and soul of our work.